wreno-io/tincheck/README.md

 # tincheck

-A simple tool to run a TIN Check through [tin-checker.com](https://tin-checker.com/).
+A simple tool to run a TIN Check through [tincheck.com](https://tincheck.com/).

+## Prerequisites

+- A valid account on [tincheck.com](https://tincheck.com/)
+- Enough credits to run checks
+- A valid EIN/SSN to check along with their respective name

 ## Installation